todorpp/Docker/project_02/README.md

 8 In Task Definition Create new revision, and Add Volume and pick EFS type with the files system which we created

-9 Go to the mongodb container and in the Mount points type /data/db this is the path where mongdb will write
+9 Go to the mongodb container and in the Mount points type /data/db this is the path where mongdb will write .
+Once the revision is complete our data will be persistent

+Steps Frontend:

+1 Adjustments for the source code are required in lines 22, 47, 82
+ const response = await fetch(backendUrl + '/goals/' + goalId, {

+2 We will use Multi Stage builded Docker file to create and push a image to the repository.
+The code will be executed and send copied to the nginx server
+The build syntax will be: docker build -f frontend/Dockerfile.prod -t example/example_name ./frontend